-- Residential sector;
+- Residential sector

-- Service sector;
+- Service sector

-- Industry sector;
+- Industry sector

-- Transport sector;
+- Transport sector

+- Other sectors

 - Other sectors.

-Example 1: All end-use sectors, including Residential; Services; Industry; and Transport.
+Target sectors (point 5(c) of Annex V to Directive 2012/27/EU) (2) Example 1: All end-use sectors, including Residential; Services; Industry; and Transport.
 The targets on the energy suppliers are calculated based on their sales to all final customers.
 Example 2: Residential; Services; and Industry.
 The targets on the electricity and gas distributors are calculated based on the volumes of electricity and gas they distribute to final customers of these three sectors.

-5.2.4.3 FIELD 4.c: Sectors where individual actions are eligible to the EEOS
+5.2.4.3.FIELD 4.c: Sectors where individual actions are eligible to the EEOS